camagu/jquery-feeds/README.md

 jQuery Feeds - RSS aggregator for your site
 ===========================================

 Use the jQuery Feeds Plugin to retrieve and display multiple RSS feeds' entries in chronological order.
-You could even use it as a custom Twitter or Facebook widget!

 Features
 --------

 - Fetches multiple feeds
-- Entries are displayed in chronological order
+- Entries are combined and displayed in chronological order
 - Fully customizable markup
 - Fully customizable loader
 - Manipulate entries' properties